Model E1337 v2 - Hardened Rolling Code Lock

 For this challenge, we only need one incorrect code (actually, the 48 most significant bits).
 We will solve a similar system of equations, something like this:

 I used again a Python script to solve this challenge.
 It is pretty similar to the one shown and explained before.
-Matrix $A$ is the same (the tweaked one), but matrix $M$ is a little different due to the fact that the state
+Matrix state

 is computed three times within an iteration of next